I am writing this on Sunday and back dating for the sake of hitting Friday on the Farm. *insert cheesy face here*

 - overalls the kids can rewear each day, with a clean shirt underneath

 - just leave all the luggage bags in the car to keep camping space clear and organized.
+It’s a tip I learned from a friend after they hired a campervan with Rent.is on their European adventure, and it makes sense.
 Each night I got out their PJs, they changed before going into the camper, and I put their dirty clothes into the dirty clothes bag.
 Clothes to be reworn were placed on top of their bag (in the car) for the next day

 Just some camping fun: